Mining Terms in Plain English The vocabulary you'll hear around Melanin, defined

 VarDiff (Variable Difficulty)

 A pool-level difficulty that's different from the network difficulty — tuned to how fast your device can find shares.
-A phone gets low difficulty (so it submits shares regularly); an S19 gets very high difficulty (so the pool isn't drowning in trivial shares from it).
+A phone gets low difficulty (so it submits shares regularly); an ASIC miner gets very high difficulty (so the pool isn't drowning in trivial shares from it).
 Melanin tunes VarDiff per mining tier.

 Nonce